latchbio/latch/docs/source/basics/latch_develop_example.md

 ====================
 ```

-* The error tells us that there is no file called `/wgs/trimmed_fastqs/SRR2584863_1.trim.sub.fastq` on Latch.
-Referencing the actual file paths of the trimmed FastQs, we can see that the filepath is indeeed wrong, with the correct filepath being `/wgs/data/SRR2584863_1.trim.sub.fastq`.
+This error tells us that there is no file called `/wgs/trimmed_fastqs/SRR2584863_1.trim.sub.fastq` in the Latch Console.
+Referencing the actual file paths of the trimmed FastQs, we can see that their paths are indeed wrong, with the correct paths being `/wgs/data/SRR2584863_1.trim.sub.fastq`, etc (listed under `/wgs/data` instead of `/wgs/trimmed_fastqs`).

-* We can make this modification to our test script and re-run the task
+We can make this modification to our test script and re-run the task as below:
 ```
 >>> run-script scripts/main.py
 ```

-* The task now outputs the results to the folder `/results` on Latch!
+The task now outputs the results to the folder `/results` on Latch!

 ![Aligned](../assets/latch-develop-example/aligned.png)